briannjara/IMG-code/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

+### Live Demo

+You can access the live version of this project at [https://img-code.vercel.app/](https://img-code.vercel.app/)

 ## Usage

 1. Upload an image by dragging and dropping it into the designated area or by clicking "Browse Files".